mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 ```
 Listing: Configuring mTango Connector instance.

-TangoJS widget's are loaded asynchronously using HTML Imports [].
+TangoJS widget's are loaded asynchronously using HTML Imports [@www-w3c-html-imports].
 In some
-scenarios it is desirable to postopne application initialization until all
+scenarios it is desirable to postpone application's initialization until all
 imports are loaded.
-If native HTML Imports feature is available in the
+If the native HTML Imports feature is available in the
-browser, `DOMContentLoaded` event indicates that all imports have been resolved.
+browser, a `DOMContentLoaded` event indicates that all imports have been resolved.
 In cases where the webcomponents.js polyfill[^foot-wc-poly] is being used, one
-has to wait for `HTMLImportsLoaded` event instead.
-Complete TangoJS Panel
+has to wait for a `HTMLImportsLoaded` event instead.
+The complete TangoJS Panel
 application initialization procedure covering both cases is shown in
 [@Lst:03-tangojs-initialization].